gcompany/xke-configconnector/blog/index.md

 subtitle: Do not plan.
 Reconcile.
 image: images/banner.jpg
 excerpt: >-
   A plethora of Infrastructure as Code tools help manage such complex environments.
-Config Connector takes a new approach harnessing the power of Kubernetes to harden the contract between configuration and infrastructure.
+Config Connector takes a new approach by harnessing the power of Kubernetes to harden the contract between configuration and infrastructure.
 ---
 Infrastructure as Code (IaC) helps "cloud native" companies manage their infrastructure based on the principles of software engineering.
 A wide range of IaC tools and frameworks facilitate in updating the cloud infrastructure.
 Config Connector is the latest member of this family and brings a new approach based on the power of Kubernetes.
 In this blog post we outline how it works compared to other tools.